twimprine/AWS-Web-Farm-Setup/README.md

 pip install --upgrade awscli ./generate_backend_config.sh
 ```
 This will create a backend.conf file for terraform to read and use while initializing.
+It uses the ```awscli``` to create the S3 Bucket and DynamoDB for the state information.

-It will ask if you want to execute ```terraform init``` through the script.
-If you want to run it manually you can use the command ```terraform init -backend-config=backend.conf```
+If you don't want to use remote state (I would highly recommend it if you use multiple machines) just remove or rename the ```backend.tf``` file.

 ## Ansible